Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-For simplicity, we will assume everywhere below that \emph {$M$ is a complete Riemannian $3$-manifold with pinched negative curvature} For the most part, we only care about the case where $M$ is hyperbolic, and when we define product region below, we will actually specify that the metric of $M$ is hyperbolic within a product region.
+\emph{and hyperbolic cusps}.
+For the most part, we only care about the case where $M$ is hyperbolic, and when we define product region below, we will actually specify that the metric of $M$ is hyperbolic within a product region.
 However, it is necessary for \S \ref{Double compression bodies} to allow there to be some variable negative curvature somewhere in $M$, even if it occurs far from the part of $M$ with which we are concerned.
-In particular, if we phrase all of the following for manifolds with pinched negative curvature, then we can start with a hyperbolic $M$, drill out some link $\Lambda \subset M$, and then work without comment in the manifold $M\setminus \Lambda$, equipped with the complete metric of variable negative curvature described in Proposition \ref{neg-metric}.
+In particular, if we phrase all of the following for manifolds with pinched negative curvature, then we can start with a hyperbolic $M$, drill out some link $\Lambda \subset M$, and then work without comment in the manifold $M\setminus \Lambda$, equipped with the complete metric of variable negative curvature described in Lemma \ref{neg-metric}.